Funding4HomeCare

 Sometimes it feels like you spend more time on paperwork than on patient care.
 The administrative burden of Medicaid is a huge challenge for many agencies.
 The rules are complex, the documentation requirements are strict, and getting approvals can be a slow, frustrating process.
 Recent events like the “Medicaid unwinding” have only added to the administrative complexity, creating even more barriers.
 When payments are held up by this red tape, it can bring your operations to a halt.
 That’s why having a plan to get funding quickly can be a game-changer for covering payroll and other immediate expenses while you wait.

-Common Myths About Medicaid Home Health
+Medicaid Home Health Myths vs. Facts

 When you’re running a home care agency, dealing with Medicaid can feel like a job in itself.
 There’s a lot of confusing information out there, and it’s easy for both your team and your clients’ families to get things mixed up.
 Clearing up these common myths will help you manage expectations, streamline your billing, and provide the best possible guidance to the people you serve.
 Let’s walk through some of the biggest misconceptions so you can feel more confident in your operations.

-Confusing Medicare and Medicaid Coverage
+Myth: Medicare and Medicaid Are the Same

 One of the most frequent mix-ups is between Medicare and Medicaid.
 While both are government programs, they serve different people and have different rules.
 Many people think the requirements are the same, but that’s not the case.
 For example, Medicare requires a patient to be “homebound” to receive home health services, which simply means leaving home is a major effort.
 It doesn’t mean they have to be stuck in bed.